COURSE SUMMARY – 100KM & 50KM

 - at the competitor briefing on Friday night

 - when runners are assembled at the start line or

 Please see the Emergency Plans and Procedures section for more emergency plan information.

-The 2.2km Kids Run will start and finish at the Anglesea Green event expo area at 11:00am on Sunday 22nd September.
+The 2.2km Kids Run will start and finish at the Anglesea Green event expo area on TBC date/time…

 The course will run in a clockwise loop around the Anglesea River.
 The course keeps the river on their right the whole way around, with no road crossings, no turn-offs, and a very simple course (visable to the spectator from the expo area, nearly the whole way round!)